tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 > [!def]
 > **Evaluation Function**
 > A heuristic that produces an estimate of the expected utility of a node, without exploring the node
+>
+> - Much like the material value system in chess -- a type of weighted linear function

 Instead of searching till an end game state, search until a cutoff is satisfied, at which a heuristic evaluation function is used to determine the best goal states